-See 3.6.2 for a detailed discussion of how the AMTC is determined for persons with a disability.
+See 3.6.2 for a detailed discussion of how the AMTC is determined when a taxpayer, his or her spouse or his or her child is a person with a disability.

-3.3.4 Expenses relating to a physical impairment
+3.3.4 Qualifying medical expenses for a physical impairment

-Taxpayers are also permitted to take into account qualifying physical impairment expenditure in calculating the AMTC.
+Taxpayers are also permitted to take into account qualifying medical expenses for a physical impairment in calculating the AMTC.